 "chIrghvam chenmoHmeH HommeyHey lo'lu'pu'."

-Translation:What was used to build this temple appears to be bones.
+Translation:In order to build this temple, they have used what appears to be bones.

 They might be trying for "bones scattered all about."
 When you use -mey on a body part, it gains a "scattered all about" connotation.
 But you can't use this completely literally; it appears to be a poetic construction.